karlrohe/pca_4_the_people/README.md

 The current approach to PCA (principal components analysis) is *matrix first*.
 This note begins to explore an alternative path, one that is *model first*.
+This is code proposes an alternative way to think about PCA that makes matrices transparent; completely hidden, unless you want to see the code.

-Essentially, any discussion of matrices is an intermediate step in current workflows.
-So, this is code that makes all of that transparent.
-In the end, the hope is that this makes PCA legible for folks that have not yet learned linear algebra (just like linear models).
-In this way, the hope of this project is that PCA becomes more legible and usable for a wider audience.
+I hope this makes PCA legible for folks that have not yet learned linear algebra (just like linear models are legible without solving linear systems of equations).

-I am currently very inspired by this approach because (despite the fact that I love matrices and linear algebra) I find that this *model first* way of thinking is so much easier.
+I am personally inspired by this approach because (despite the fact that I love matrices and linear algebra) I find that this *model first* way of thinking is so much easier and more direct.

+This document gives an illustration.
+If you get bored, skip to the section titled “Interpreting the features with ggplot” and find the data analysis, where we analyze the popular `nycflights13` data with PCA.

 ``` r
 # be sure these packages are installed: